Manigance: L'ombre et la lumière (2005–2009)

 Even if Manigance only has two studio albums to its credit, the group gave birth to a live performance in 2005.
-It was recorded at the Élysée Montmartre Hall (Paris) on February 17, 2004 with the exception of the title Dernier hommage captured the next day at La Laiterie Hall in Strasbourg.
+It was recorded at the Élysée Montmartre Hall (Paris) on 17 February 2004 with the exception of the title Dernier hommage captured the next day at La Laiterie Hall in Strasbourg.
 No title from Signe de vie is included on Mémoires ... live.
 The NTS label having filed for bankruptcy, Replica Records (still with Olivier Garnier) distributes the album.
-The group is working on its next opus but gets some stages as opener of Scorpions at the Olympia (Paris) on July 4, 2005, and its participation in the Raismesfest festival on September 10 of the same year.
+The group is working on its next opus but gets some stages as opener of Scorpions at the Olympia (Paris) on 4 July 2005, and its participation in the Raismesfest festival on 10 September the same year.

-Manigance's fourth studio album was released in France on May 15, 2006.
+Manigance's fourth studio album was released in France on 15 May 2006.
 L'ombre et la lumière gives pride of place to the instrumental parts.
 The eponymous title is 7 min 36 s.
 The song structures are more complex with breaks, rhythm changes and more solos.
 An instrumental made its appearance for the first time in the discography of Manigance.

 While he has written all the texts of the group since its formation in 1995, Didier Delsaux offers Laurent Piquepaille (fan of the first hour or so) the opportunity to write together La Force des souvenirs, the ballad of the album.
 The cover is the work of Mattias Noren, already known for his work with Evergrey and Iced Earth among others.
 Once again, the press welcomes the new opus of the group.
 Specialized sites also praise L'ombre et la lumière.
 After opening for Whitesnake in Toulouse for the music festival in June 2006, the group went on tour in November with DragonForce and Firewind.

 In June 2007, Manigance played headlining on Reunion Island for the music festival, but also at Hellfest in Clisson on the Gibson Stage.
 The years 2008 and 2009 are devoted to the composition of a new album and to the search for a new label.
 XIII Bis Records signs the band, and in 2009 released a box set including the four studio albums and the live album.

 Récidive et Volte face (2011-2018)

-Manigance's fifth studio album, Récidive, was released on January 31, 2011 in France (January 16 in Japan).
+Manigance's fifth studio album, Récidive, was released on 31 January 2011 in France (16 January in Japan).

 In September 2012, Daniel Pouylau announced that he was leaving the group.
 He is replaced by Guillaume Rodriguez.

-Marc Duffau in turn left the group in June 2013, and gave his last concert in Saint-Rémy-de-Provence on August 24.
-He is replaced by Stéphane Lacoude (Blind Panther, Manigance (1995/1996), Hardsenic ...).
+Marc Duffau in turn left the group in June 2013, and gave his last concert in Saint-Rémy-de-Provence on 24 August.
+He was replaced by Stéphane Lacoude (Blind Panther, Manigance (1995/1996), Hardsenic ...).

 The band released a new album at the end of 2014, Volte-face, on Verycords Records.
-The album was announced on August 24 in Japan on the Marquee Avalon label.
+The album was announced on 24 August in Japan on the Marquee Avalon label.

 In May 2016, a new drummer joined the group, Patrick Soria (ex-Killers).